Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/intro-to-GitHub.md

 ##<a name='motivation'></a> Familiar?

 ![Motivation for version control](../img/version_control_motivation_comics.png)

-_Source: “Piled Higher and Deeper” by Jorge Cham, http://www.phdcomics.com _
+_Source: “Piled Higher and Deeper” by Jorge Cham_, http://www.phdcomics.com

 **Wouldn't it be nice to learn how to avoid this situation!?!?"